-- 5.2.1 The licensee shall not accept compensation for their services from more than one party on a project unless the circumstances are fully disclosed (and agreed to in writing) by all interested parties. - 5.2.2 A licensee shall not perform professional services in the face of a conflict of interest that is not fully disclosed and waived in writing by all parties.
-A licensee has a conflict of interest when: (a) the licensee has or may acquire a financial or other interest in the project, someone participating in the project, or any component of project; or (b) the licensee's judgement may be adversely affected by a relationship with another party. - 5.2.3 The licensee shall not solicit or accept compensation from material or equipment suppliers, contractors, or sub-consultants for specifying or endorsing their products. - 5.2.4 A licensee, when acting by agreement of the parties as (a) the independent interpreter of construction contract documents, studies, and reports, or (b) the judge of contract performance; shall render decisions impartially. - 5.2.5 A licensee who initiates a complaint to the Board shall not become involved as the architect or professional engineer of record for the project which was the subject of the complaint.
+- 5.2.1 The licensee architect or professional engineer shall not accept compensation for their services from more than one party on a project unless the circumstances are fully disclosed to and agreed to (such disclosure and agreed ment to be in writing) by all interested parties. - A licensee shall not perform professional services in the face of a conflict of interest that is not fully disclosed and waived in writing by all parties.
+A licensee has a conflict of interest when: (a) the licensee has or may acquire a financial or other interest in the project, someone participating in the project, or any component of project; or (b) the licensee's judgement may be adversely affected by a relationship with another party.
+If the architect or professional engineer has any business association or direct or indirect financial interest which is substantial enough to influence their judgment in the selection of any contractor or sub-consultant, or in connection with their performance of professional services, the architect or professional engineer shall fully disclose in writing to their client or employer the nature of the business association or financial interest.
+If the client or employer objects to such association or financial interest, the architect or professional engineer will either terminate such association or interest, or offer to give up the commission or employment. - 5.2.3 The licensee architect or professional engineer shall not solicit or accept compensation from material or equipment suppliers, contractors, or sub-consultants in return for specifying or endorsing their products.

-5.2.6 Licensees shall not solicit or accept a contract for professional services from a governmental body when the licensee, or a principal or officer of the licensee's organization, serves as a voting or non-voting member, whether elected or appointed, or serves as an employee or contractor to perform professional services, of the same governmental body which is procuring the professional services.
+- 5.2.4 A licensee, when When acting by agreement of the parties as (a) the independent interpreter of construction contract documents, studies, and reports, or (b) the judge of contract performance; the architect or professional engineer shall render decisions impartially.
+When acting as the judge of contract performance, the architect or professional engineer shall render decisions in an objective manner, favoring neither party to the contract. - 5.2.5 A licensee An architect or professional engineer who initiates a complaint to the Board shall not become involved as the architect or professional engineer of record for the project which was the subject of the complaint. - 5.2.6 Licensees Architects and professional engineers-shall not solicit or accept a contract for professional services from a governmental body when the architect or professional engineerlicensee, or a principal or officer of the licenseearchitect's or professional engineer's organization, serves as a voting or non-voting member, whether elected or appointed, or serves as an employee or contractor to perform professional services, of the same governmental body which is procuring the professional services.
 For purposes of this subparagraph, "governmental body" means a board, council, commission, or similar multi-membered body of any county or political subdivision.
-Licensees are not in violation of this provision, however, if the licensee, or the principal or officer of their organization who serves as a member of the governmental body, plays no role in the solicitation or procurement of the contract on behalf of the governmental body.
+Architects and professional engineers Licensees are not in violation of this provision, however, if the architect or professional engineerlicensee, or the principal or officer of their organization who serves as a member of the governmental body, plays no role in the solicitation or procurement of the contract on behalf of the governmental body.